 Evergreen, Old Town

-Located in a beautiful square of Old Town, this jazz bar pulls in a crowd with its good selection of drinks, friendly service and agreeable music.
-Although its most unique feature is a large projection of Charlie Chaplin films on the wall, which proves a lovely backdrop for enjoying a beer or two.
+Located in a beautiful square in Old Town, this jazz bar pulls in a crowd with its good selection of drinks, friendly service and agreeable music.
+Its most unique feature, however, is a large projection of Charlie Chaplin films on the wall, which proves a lovely backdrop for enjoying a beer or two.

 Galion, Kotor Bay

 Due to unfortunate weather, we had to sit inside when we visited Galion so I can’t comment on its supposed beautiful views.
 What I can say, however, is that it was probably the best meal we had in Kotor – and the most expensive!
 Perfect for a treat on your final night.

 Get a table on this hotel’s rooftop terrace and you’ll be in for a romantic treat.
 Overlooking the town’s terracotta rooftops, the intimate spot only has a handful of tables and just one waiter serving.
 The food is great – I recommend the steak and chicken pasta – and the service is friendly.

 This bar is located in a pretty square, which it takes over with its lively parties throughout the high season.
 Open until the early hours with DJs and live music, this is where to head if you’re looking for a party.
 Out of season, it’s perfect for a late night cap.

 If you’re fond of hipster culture, head to café/bar Letrika.
 The ‘authentic art cafe’ comes complete with mismatched furniture, funky trinkets and artwork throughout.
 It serves good coffee during the day and then transforms into a busy bar at night.